Fifes Peaks: History

-Fifes Peaks were named for Thomas X. Fife (1853-1922), a placer miner.
-Thomas, his brothers, and their father John, mined in the area near Chinook Pass.
+Fifes Peaks were named for Thomas X. Fife (1853–1922), a placer miner.
+Thomas, his brothers, and their father, John, mined in the area near Chinook Pass.
 Tom homesteaded at Goose Prairie, near Bumping Lake.
 Camp Fife, the Boy Scout Camp at Goose Prairie, also honors Tom Fife because he willed the land to the Boy Scouts.

 Climate

-Most weather fronts originate in the Pacific Ocean, and travel east toward the Cascade Mountains.
-As fronts approach, they are forced upward by the peaks of the Cascade Range (Orographic lift), causing them to drop their moisture in the form of rain or snowfall onto the Cascades.
-As a result, the west side of the Cascades experiences high precipitation, especially during the winter months in the form of snowfall.
-During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
+Fifes Peaks are located east of the Cascade crest.
+Most weather fronts originating in the Pacific Ocean travel northeast toward the Cascade Mountains.
+As fronts approach, they are forced upward by the peaks of the Cascade Range (orographic lift), causing them to drop their moisture in the form of rain or snow onto the Cascades.
+As a result, the east side of the Cascades experiences less precipitation than the west side of the crest.
+During winter months, weather is usually cloudy, but due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
 Precipitation runoff from Fifes Peaks drains into tributaries of the American River and Naches River.